You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 As the patron of travelers, he drives shoppers around the mall for free.
 While driving you around in his golf cart, Hermes notices that you stole your rent money back from Apollo.
 But he just winks and says nothing — he’s also the god of thieves, so he’s not going to nark on you.

-Hermes earned his place in the elite Greek pantheon thanks to his bartering talent.
+Hermes earned his place in Mount Olympus thanks to his bartering talent.
 The Olympian created the first lyre and syrinx and convinced Apollo to take them, getting oxen and the gift of prophecy in return, plus a healing staff that could make humans sleep and receive divine messages.

-Zeus was so taken by Hermes’ persuasion skills that he made his son a messenger of the gods.
+Zeus was so taken by Hermes’ persuasion skills that he made his son a messenger of the gods and equipped him with a new pair of winged sandals.
 This involved travel and diplomacy, which gave him the realms of merchants, travelers, and diplomats.

 Ares Runs the Army Surplus Shop